Brave Like Gabe

-My first two blog posts for Team Wicked Bonkproof are going profile some strong, amazing runners who did everything the could with what they had.
+Two of my first few blog posts for Team Wicked Bonkproof are going to profile some strong, amazing runners who did everything they could with what they had.
 These are runners who went far beyond themselves and their personal records.

 Their impacts are the stuff of legends.

 Do what you can with what you have.

 Gabe Grunewald – a 4:01 1500m runner, USATF Indoor 3000m champion, and 10 year cancer survivor – expressed a similar sentiment: “Cancer has stopped me from being able to do some things, but I prefer to focus on what I can do.”

 Gabe, who passed away from adenoid cystic carcinoma on June 11, packed more in her 32 years of life than most of us could pack into 100.
 She continued running professionally amid cancer treatments, and remains the 12th fastest American 1500m runner of all time.

 She used her platform to raise awareness and funding for rare cancer research.
 She launched the Brave Like Gabe Foundation and Brave Like Gabe 5k, partnered with Chip and Joanna Gaines to create the Silo District Marathon, brandished a surgery scar at races, and so much more.

 All of this was part of her quest to ruin each rare cancer’s future, while fighting for her own.